An Intro to Ham with QFH

 How To Build A QFH - here are instructions I used to build my first antenna.
 This is a basic tutorial on cutting, bending, and soldering together copper pipe into a structure that can receive the radio output of the NOAA POES from any angle, hence what makes it an omnidirectional antenna.

 Since this was my first antenna, it was quite the experience, with new things happening at every turn.
-Following the directions, I first cut out segments of copper pipe to length, bending some into a specific semi-circle shape that I made by bending to a cardboard cutout.
+Following the directions, I first cut segments of copper pipe to length, bending some into a specific semicircle shape by bending them against a cardboard cutout.

 PCV with some copper installed